 They are ably supported by Dr Nicola Elliott who is the School Medical Officer.
 She runs a surgery at school each Monday and is also available at West Bar Surgery in Banbury.

 We have 2 school counsellors who provide a confidential support service to the girls.
-They each cover one afternoon a week and girls can either self refer or be referred if they feel it would be useful to talk to someone confidentially.
+They each cover one afternoon a week and girls can either self-refer or be referred if they feel it would be useful to talk to someone confidentially.

-I am a School Counsellor and I am passionate about working with young people and staff.
+I am passionate about working with young people and staff.
 I work in education as I deeply believe in helping people develop emotionally to achieve academic success, as we learn the best when we feel valued and appreciated.

 I have worked as a teacher in the past which motivated me to pursue training in counselling and psychotherapy.
 I have knowledge and experience of working with key trends in educational settings, helping students with a diverse range of issues including, but not limited to, exam stress, relationships, loss and bereavement, transition, self-harm, eating disorders, depression, anxiety, fear, anger along with other educational and boarding issues.